arallsopp/hass-hue-icons/README.md

 # hass-hue-icons

 Vector based icon pack for Home Assistant, inspired by the Hue icons.
 For personal use only.
+Includes custom vectors for hue fixtures that were created for this repo, alone.

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)